About the Survivor Rowing Network, a rowing cares program

 Thirteen 8+s.
 One 4x+.
 One 1x.

-All people.
-All cancers.
-One community.
+All Cancers.
+All People.
+One Community.

 In October 2025, 28 programs from four countries—Ireland, Italy, the UK and the US- representing women and men across every cancer background—came together to compete in the greatest rowing event in the world: the Head Of The Charles Regatta.